krajeshj/Streetcar0719/README.md

 Impacts on the economy were expected and anticipated upon its introduction - some positive and some negative.

 This project analyzes Total Market Value of the parcels in a buffer zone around the Streetcar route.
-Three spatial buffer-zones established by Cincinnati Area Geographic Systems(CAGIS).
-A random sample of parcels not in the Buffer-zone was compared.
-Polynomial Regression was used for prediction of MKT_TOTAL_VA L(Total Market Value).
-Data has been used with permission from the staff at CAGIS.
-Using ClustofVars library, clusters of parcels_ids with similar trends are grouped for study into k=12 clusters.
-Training sets and test sets are created.
-Error (Mean Absolute Percentage Error) is minimized to select the best model for prediction.
-Prediction and Visualization are performed.
-Insights are drawn  and report concludes with ideas for future work.
+Three spatial buffer-zones were established by Cincinnati Area Geographic Systems(CAGIS).
+A random sample of parcels not in the Buffer-zone were compared.
+Polynomial Regression was used for prediction of MKT_TOTAL_VAL(Total Market Value).
+Data was used with permission from the staff at CAGIS.
+Using ClustofVars library, clusters of parcels_ids with similar trends are grouped for analysis into k=12 clusters.
+Training sets and test sets were created.
+Error (Mean Absolute Percentage Error) was minimized on Test set to select the best model for prediction.
+Models were selected from one of linear, quadratic, cubic, 4th order or 5th order polynomial regression.
+Prediction and Visualization were performed.
+Insights were drawn  and report concluded with ideas for future work.

 #
 I have selected this study as my capstone project submission for the [Springboard - Foundations to Data Science Course](https://www.springboard.com/workshops/data-science).